 2. Community events at Grace Cathedral

-San Francisco’s Grace Cathedral is one of the city’s most iconic churches, famous for its gorgeous stained glass windows, mosaics, floor labyrinths, and overall French Gothic design.
+San Francisco’s Grace Cathedral is one of the city’s most iconic churches, famous for its gorgeous stained glass windows, mosaics, floor labyrinths, and French Gothic design.
 Each month they host both free and paid events open to all, including art installations and concerts.
 Keep a close eye on their event calendar for some great events, or just stop by for a peek inside the gorgeous building.

 3. Art and performances at Fort Mason Center

 When’s the last time you paid a visit to San Francisco’s amazing Fort Mason Center?
 The popular art center hosts numerous exhibitions, displays, musical performances, improv shows, and more throughout the year.
-Some of them are paid, but many are free.
+Some of them are ticketed, but many are free.

 4. Seasonal activities with SF Rec & Parks

-San Francisco is full of amazing activities and resources for just about any hobby you can think of – and SF Rec & Parks knows it!
+San Francisco is full of amazing activities and resources for just about any hobby you can think of – and SF Rec & Parks knows it.
 If you’re looking to try a new sport or learn a new skill, they have excellent programming every season.
 Most of the activities require a course fee, but there are always some free ones sprinkled in for group dance classes, drop-in workouts, and more for all ages.

-6. Events at East Cut Crossing
+8. Events at East Cut Crossing

 Meet The Crossing at East Cut, a giant new community space located in SF’s Transbay neighborhood.
 It kicked off last year with a beer garden, food truck park, soccer fields, and a giant ground mural on the block between Howard, Main, Folsom, and Beale Streets.
 Check it out for fun recurring events in San Francisco, some of which are free.

-7. Free concerts throughout the year
+9. Free concerts throughout the year

 - Yerba Buena Gardens Festival (April-October): This free festival presents exciting and diverse performances from a variety of artists multiple times a week.